Hissal/Closures/README.md

 ## Cache Management

 The `ClosureManager` class provides a static method `ClearCache()` that clears all internal caches used by the Closures system.
-This can be useful for freeing up memory if you know that most cached values will no longer be needed.
+This can help reduce memory usage in scenarios where many closures, invokers and delegate conversions have been cached but are no longer relevant.
 For example, in a video game, you might want to call `ClosureManager.ClearCache()` during a major loading screen or scene transition, when much of the code and its associated closures are about to change.

 ```csharp
 // Clear all closure-related caches to free up memory
 ClosureManager.ClearCache();
 ```

-This operation is safe and can help reduce memory usage in scenarios where many closures, invokers and delegate conversions have been cached but are no longer relevant.

 ## Closure Types
 Closures are categorized into several types based on their functionality and usage patterns.
 Below is a summary of the different closure types available in the Closures library: